marcelglueck/BEpipeR/README.md

 ✔️ **Customizability:** Easily adapt the pipeline to your own needs by e.g. subsetting the template for your plots of interest.

-✔️ **Deployability:** Effortlessly run this pipeline on your infrastructure thanks to a reproducible environment.
+✔️ **Deployability:** Run this pipeline on your infrastructure effortlessly, thanks to a reproducible environment.

 ✔️ **Participatory:** Shape the future of this project by either providing suggestions or participate by coding.